-Professional money launderers under scrutiny the FBI explained recently, are accountants, hawalas, lawyers and individuals, as well as banks, that wittingly or unwittingly launder the proceeds of crime.
+Professional money launderers under scrutiny, the FBI explained recently, are accountants, hawalas, lawyers and individuals, as well as banks, that wittingly or unwittingly launder the proceeds of crime.
 Shell and shelf companies are companies that law firms create and flip (sell) to clients.
 Both are often used by transnational criminal organizations and for securities fraud and are high risk for money laundering.

 Law firms flip shelf and shell companies to clients for upwards of $200,000 each.
-They flip them sometimes as part of a financing, and sometimes because in the case of shelf companies, they give the appearance to the unsophisticated person of having longevity, and ergo legitimacy.
+They flip them sometimes as part of a financing, and sometimes because in the case of shelf companies, they give the appearance of having longevity, and ergo legitimacy.
 Such companies appear to be a going concern when in reality they have just sat on a shelf for years, engaged in no real business.
 Shell companies are not aged like shelf companies and the advantage of paying extravagant sums for shell companies to law firms appears to be because they come ready-made with legal and beneficial owners.

 When law firms flip shelf and shell companies to clients, often the payment is taken from a retainer held in a law firm’s trust account from the client or from proceeds of a financing, and may be billed as a disbursement.